In this counseling answer:

 I pray you find the above useful in some way.

-When you are less weighted down with the worries of the problem you face, in sha’ Allah, you will be more clear-headed and able to think about your relationship with your wife.
+When you are less weighed down with the worries of the problem you face, in sha’ Allah, you will be more clear-headed and able to think about your relationship with your wife.
 Whether one is homosexual or heterosexual, it is not always the case that a husband feels attraction.
 His attraction depends on the basis on which he married her.
-At the same time, because you are so convinced that there is no resolve to your situation, this will, of course, affect your perception of the possibility of being attracted and hence intimate with her.
+At the same time, because you are so convinced that there is no resolution to your situation, this will, of course, affect your perception of the possibility of being attracted and hence intimate with her.

 For you, coming out of the darkness is like coming out of a coma and not knowing how to walk; you just have to take one step at a time because you cannot continue living your life in such torment.
 It is the remembrance of Allah that provides tranquility to the hearts (Ar-Ra`d 13:28), and by continually feeling unworthy, you misjudge Him, and you make it impossible to submit before Him and to be guided by Him.
 Did you not know that His Mercy is greater than His Wrath?